The history of human culture has seen countless empires rise and fall.

 Spain reached the height of its political and economic strength under the Spanish Habsburgs when its empire became the unstoppable leading global force.

-The establishment of the Spanish Empire in the 15thcentury marked the beginning of the modern global era and of European dominance over international affairs in conjunction with the Portuguese Empire.
+The establishment of the Spanish Empire in the 15th century marked the beginning of the modern global era and European dominance over international affairs in conjunction with the Portuguese Empire.

-It was the most powerful empire of the 16th and 17th centuries.
+It stood as the most powerful empire during the 16th and 17th centuries.

 3. Russian Empire